 The EPL conducted 23 attacks - up from three at the same time period in 2016.
 This is likely due to the power vacuum left by the FARC leading to power struggles between groups.?

 In 2016, violent incidents decreased by 34% compared to 2015.
 This is largely due to the FARC not taking part in the armed conflict.
 However, the ELN, EPL and post demobilisation armed groups' contribution to the violence increased significantly.
 Most of the violence occurred in Norte de Santander, Arauca, Antioquia, Cauca, Chocó, and Nariño, where these groups are still active.?

 As of June, the ELN continues to conduct attacks against paramilitary groups and against specific infrastructure, as well as conduct kidnappings, notably in Arauca, Cesar, Antioquia, and Norte de Santander, despite the ongoing peace talks with the Colombian government.??Security operations by the Colombian army were still being conducted in retaliation.?
-On 4 September 2017, the government and the ELN agreed on a bilateral ceasefire, to be in place for an initial 102 days starting on 1 October. ?
+On 1 October, the government and ELN began a bilateral ceasefire, initially to last 102 days. ? ?

 At the end of August, there were reports that the EPL is stepping up attacks against paramilitary groups and the Venezuelan military operating in the border region of Catatumbo, Norte de Santander, in a move to take over territory previously controlled by FARC.
 There are also reports that the EPL is establishing a presence in Venezuela for the first time.
 This alleged territorial expansion is likely to lead to heavy clashes with paramilitary groups in the area, as these are key smuggling routes. ?